macguirerintoul/v4.macguire.me/content/readme.md

 # Content

 The `content` directory contains all site content that is stored as Markdown files.
 Gridsome uses these files to create pages.
 Each type of content requires certain front-matter fields to work properly. [`vue-remark`](https://github.com/gridsome/gridsome/tree/master/packages/vue-remark) is used to transform the Markdown, meaning we can import Vue components and use them in the files.
-However, they should be imported at the bottom since an excerpt is generated using the first _n_ characters of the Markdown content.

 ## `./projects`